AOx0/rrm/README.md

 ### Install
 To install the `crates.io` pre-release version run:

-	cargo install rrm --version 0.0.1-alpha.3
+	cargo install rrm --version 0.0.1-alpha.4

 Or install the GitHub version.
-Although it's not recommended since it has a 'dev' flag which changes the installer:
+Although it's not recommended since it has a 'dev' flag which changes the installer behaviour:

 	git clone https://github.com/AOx0/rrm --recursive
 	cargo install rrm --path rrm/